Rebonded Short Hair: Pros and Cons You Need to Know

-Pros and Cons of Getting Rebonded
+What Are the Pros of Getting Rebonded Short Hair?

 Pro # 2: Your hair will look on point almost all the time.

-Con # 1: It causes hair breakage.
+Con # 1: It causes hair damage.

 Con # 3: The result can look unnatural.

-2. Use products that are designed for salon-treated hair
+2. Use products that are designed for salon-treated hair.

-3. Style with leave-in conditioners and serums
+3. Style with serums.

-5. Refrain from heat styling
+6. Refrain from heat styling.

 Do your hair a favor and just let it breathe for a while, especially right after you’ve gotten it rebonded.
 Stay away from your flat or curling iron and focus more on nourishing your hair to get that super soft straight hair.